-Hi, I'm John Carpenter ( No, not that one or that one ) a mobile developer and Android enthusiast.
-I have been active in developing applications for the mobile industry for the last 15 years in a variety of capacities.
-Over my career, I have been lucky enough to work with some of the best mobile engineers in the world and create some great experiences on mobile devices.
-I'm always looking for new challenges and the mobile industry is a great place to be.
+Hi, I'm John Carpenter ( No, not that one or that one ) a developer and tech enthusiast.
+I have been active in developing applications for the last 15 years in a variety of capacities from lowly developer to executive and advisory roles.
+Over my career, I have been lucky enough to work with some of the best engineers, designers and managers in the world and create some great experiences leveraging technology

 A little about me;

 KnowledgeWhere ( acquired in 2008 by Liberty Media )

 KnowledgeWhere started as a location-based privacy platform.
 In building out a demonstration of the platform capabilities, we created a multiplayer game to highlight how location can be used without compromising the privacy of the user.
 The game was well received and won a number of awards so we quickly launched a development company to produce mobile games.
 Blister Entertainment produced about 4 games and won numerous awards including Most Innovate Game at GDC 2008 for Blister Swordfish.

 Later 2008 it was acquired by Liberty Media based on the strength of the platform.
 The games were ancillary as it was still pre-iPhone days and there was no market for mobile games.

 Following the success of KnowledgeWhere, I helped launch another venture called Mob4Hire.
 The startup addressed the problem we had with regards to testing mobile devices.
 Developers want to test their applications on multiple devices in multiple locations but often lacked the resources and time to do this.
 We created a crowdsourced platform that would pay testers from all over the world to execute test plans for the developers.
 This brought the cost of testing down significantly and allowed developers to rapidly launch in new markets.
 The site continues today with over 50,000 testers in 197 countries and hundreds of customers around the world.